Abdeljelil Zaouche: High office

-From April 1917 Zaouche served for 17 years as caïd of Sousse, but did not abandon the cause of the national movement.
+From April 1917, Zaouche served for 17 years as caïd of Sousse, but did not abandon the cause of the national movement.
 He published many reports on education and agriculture, and created special support funds for the farmers of the Sahel and encouraged the planting of olive trees.

-On 18 May 1934 he became Mayor of Tunis and on 7 October 1935, Minister of the Pen.
+On 18 May 1934, he became Mayor of Tunis, and on 7 October 1935, Minister of the Pen.
 From April 1936 until the confrontation with the French Resident General Esteva in December 1942, he was Minister of Justice.
 He resigned from this position in protest, together with all the other ministers in the cabinet of Hédi Lakhoua at the request of the Bey.

 Founder of the co-operative movement, reformer, lawyer, editor, journalist, businessman and minister, Zaouche was also one of the most outspoken Young Tunisians when it came to criticising traditional religion.
-He was somewhat isolated from the Sadikian group among the Young Tumisians because he spent his time in mainstream French institutions.
+He was somewhat isolated from the Sadikian group among the Young Tunisians because he spent his time in mainstream French institutions.
 His old opponent, the colonist leader Victor de Carnières hailed him as “Young Tunisian, hothouse plant, two centuries ahead of his co-religionists.”